Facial-Expression-Aware Prompting for Empathetic LLM Tutoring: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Large language models (LLMs) have enabled increasingly capable conversational systems in domains such as customer support and education \cite{wang2024survey, wang2023aligning, wulf2024utilizing}.
+Large language models (LLMs) have enabled increasingly capable conversational systems in domains such as customer support and education \cite{wang2024survey, wang2023aligning, wulf2024utilizing, wang2024large}.
 However, effective human-aligned interaction often requires sensitivity to users' affective and cognitive states, especially when users provide limited textual feedback \cite{sorin2024large, wang2023emotional}.
-Multimodal signals can provide complementary cues for such adaptation, and facial expressions are particularly practical indicators of states like confusion, frustration, or engagement \cite{baltruvsaitis2018multimodal, ekman1978facial}.
-Despite this, facial behavior remains underexplored in LLM-driven interaction frameworks compared to text or audio.
+Multimodal signals can provide complementary cues for such adaptation \cite{baltruvsaitis2018multimodal, karray2008human, duric2002integrating}, and facial expressions are particularly practical indicators of states like confusion, frustration, or engagement \cite{hess1995intensity}.
+Despite this, facial behavior remains underexplored in LLM-driven interaction frameworks compared to text or audio \cite{hu2022acoustically}.

-AI tutoring offers a natural testbed for studying this gap: successful tutoring requires not only correct explanations but also timely, empathetic adjustments to learners' states \cite{woolf2009affect, d2012dynamics}.
+AI tutoring presents a particularly compelling and intuitive scenario to demonstrate the feasibility and value of incorporating empathy into multimodal LLMs (MLLMs).
+Effective tutoring depends in part on the tutor’s ability to recognize and respond to learners’ emotional and cognitive states, such as confusion and engagement.
+Recent work on LLM-based tutoring systems has shown their potential to provide personalized, scalable, and effective educational support \cite{wang2024large,dai2023can,stamper2024enhancing}.
+In this context, AI tutoring provides a clear and practical domain for examining the feasibility and value of empathetic multimodal interaction.
 In this work, we investigate whether injecting facial-expression-aware signals into tutoring-style LLM responses can improve empathetic responsiveness without end-to-end retraining.
-We incorporate structured facial representations derived from Action Units (AUs) and compare two lightweight integration strategies: (i) converting AU estimates into concise textual descriptions appended to a text-only tutor prompt, and (ii) using AU-based saliency to select a peak frame for a multimodal tutor.
+We incorporate structured facial representations derived from Action Units (AUs) and compare two lightweight integration strategies: (i) converting AU estimates into concise textual descriptions prepended to a text-only tutor prompt, and (ii) using AU-based saliency to select a peak frame for a multimodal tutor.
 Through controlled simulated multi-turn tutoring conversations and both human and AI evaluation, we analyze when and how facial-expression-awareness improves empathy in tutoring responses.

-\section{RELATED WORK}

-\paragraph{Affect-Aware Tutoring} Prior work in intelligent tutoring systems emphasizes that affective states such as confusion and frustration influence engagement and learning, motivating affect-aware interventions beyond purely cognitive optimization \cite{woolf2009affect, d2012dynamics}.
-These findings suggest that tutoring systems should adapt not only to what learners say, but also to how they appear to be feeling during interaction.
+\section{Related Work}